BrianRivers/Node-Angular-Foundation/README.md

 ````

 ####Run the application
-If this is the first time running, make sure to initialize the application by passing the -initialize flag
+If this is the first time running, make sure to initialize the application by running the init script
 ````
-node server.js -init
+npm run-script init
 ````

 You can then quit the server at any time using Ctrl-C. Run the application by being in the application folder and typing
 ````
-node server.js
+npm run-script start
 ````

 You can also run the server that will auto restart after file changes by using nodemon